AdaptiveScale/rosetta/README.md

     ```
 2. Unzip the downloaded file
 3. Run rosetta commands using `./rosetta` which is located inside `bin` directory.
-4. On the first run it will create a directory for storing your JDBC drivers, if you haven't set already the ENV variable `ROSETTA_DRIVERS`
+4. On the first run it will create a directory for storing your JDBC drivers, if you haven't set already the ENV variable `ROSETTA_DRIVERS` from the previous step.

 ### Setting Up the CLI JAR (Optional)